-Parents are responsible for ensuring that the Enrolment Form is up to date, photographs of authorised collectors are supplied and that the password is known by those who may collect the child.
+Parents are responsible for ensuring that the Enrolment Form is up to date, photographs of authorised collectors are supplied, and that the password is known by those who may collect the child.
 Parents must keep us informed of legal issues such as guardianship and court orders.
 There is a section on the Enrolment Form for this and the Nursery sends out regular update forms.
 Parents must inform us in advance if they are sending another collector for emergency collection - this person must be given the password by the parent.

-If a parent requests that the other mum or dad is not to be an authorised collector for any reason we are unable to apply this if both parents are named on the birth certificate unless you have an injunction or court order.
+If a parent requests that the other mum or dad is not to be an authorised collector for any reason, we are unable to apply this if both parents are named on the birth certificate unless you have an injunction or court order.
 Parents and managers share a partnership to ensure that all contact details for authorised collectors are completed up to date and correct.
 When parents and carers drop off, collect their child or attend partnership events, we expect that they are respectful to all children and staff and members of the Nursery community.
-Parents and carers are expected to work in partnership with team members to support children and the Nursery community.